sole/publish-and-cron/README.md

 * Go to **Repository settings**, make sure *GitHub pages* are enabled, and select the `gh-pages` branch
 * You should be able to access your repo using the address displayed by GitHub (something like `[yourusername].github.io/[repositoryname]`)
 * Enable this repository in Travis, from [your Travis dashboard](https://travis-ci.org/profile).
 If you don't have one, you'll have to create an account there.
 If you do, you might need to *Sync account*, so the repository shows up in the list.
 Then flick the switch on!
-* Generate and set up deploy keys for the repository:
+* Generate and set up deploy keys for the repository (run these commands when inside the repo folder):
-  * `ssh-keygen -t rsa -C "your_email@example.com"`
+  * `ssh-keygen -f id_rsa -t rsa -C "your_email@example.com"`
   * Add the contents of `id_rsa.pub` as a deploy key for your Github repository: in `https://github.com/<your name>/<your repo>/settings/keys` - make sure to allow 'write' access or Travis won't be able to push
   * Install Travis CLI client: `gem install travis`
   * Log into the CLI and encrypt the private key you generated, `id_rsa`: